sebastiencabonbw/documentation-identity-analytics/documentation/identity-analytics/uar-guide/05-technical-corner.md

 Once the error has been fixed, the remediations in error can be launched again.
 The `bwr_retrytickets` workflow is executed to do so, with the variable `retrymode=True` sent as an input to the `bwr_inittickets` workflow.
 This way instead of processing the remediations with a closed status `custom2=-1` it executes on `custom2=3` hence retrying to create the remediation tickets that fell in error before.

-## create / update review status
+## Create and update review status

-Several workflows are available to create/update reviews.
+Several workflows are available to create or update reviews.
 You should use them whenever possible.
 Those workflows are located in `/workflow/bw_access360/`

 | Workflows                               |                                                                                                    |
 | --------------------------------------- | -------------------------------------------------------------------------------------------------- |